800 Calories A Day Diet

 An 800-calorie diet can be strong, especially when you’re eager for quick results.

 However, the potential risks and health consequences far outweigh the benefits.
 It is a dangerous and unsustainable choice for most people.
-It’s best to limit calories in moderation and focus on healthy habits like working out regularly, replacing calorie-heavy snacks with portion controlled 100 calorie snacks, consuming enough protein etc.
+It’s best to limit calories in moderation and focus on healthy habits like working out regularly, replacing calorie-heavy snacks with portion controlled high protein snacks under 100 calories, consuming enough protein etc. Build sustainable meal patterns with our guides on low-calorie breakfast, high-protein lunch, low-calorie dinner ideas, and high-protein dinner for complete daily nutrition.